ibm-cloud-docs/power-iaas/working-with-VSI-console.md

 To open the VSI console of a {{site.data.keyword.powerSys_notm}} instance by using the IBM Cloud CLI, complete the following steps:

 1. To get the URL that you can use to open the VSI console, use the [`ibmcloud pi instance console`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-get) IBM Cloud CLI command.
-The `INSTANCE_ID` in the following command is the unique identifier or name of the instance and must be replaced with the actual ID of your VSI.
+In the following command, `INSTANCE_ID` is a unique identifier or the name of the instance and must be replaced with the actual ID of your VSI.

     ```sh
     ibmcloud pi instance console get INSTANCE_ID